samuraininja84/Puppeteer/README.md

 	- And it has a Custom Property Drawer for these fields called Input State Property Drawer;
 	- If you require more or less inputs than this:
 		- You can either add/remove them directly from each script.
-		- Make a new Input State struct for your systems using this as a reference.
+		- Make a new Input State struct for your systems.